 Sister Crystals’ sound often draws comparisons to bands like Tame Impala, Beach House, Sonic Youth, and Deerhunter.
 The band’s self-titled debut LP showcases the duo’s songwriting abilities along with their knack for dynamic energy-filled production.
 The juxtaposition of Whitacre’s angelic voice with abrasive, phased and fuzzed-out guitars glued together by tape-saturated drum seeps weaves itself throughout their self-titled debut album.
 The results of over a year of writing, recording, and re-recording are evident as this LP glows with a polish and maturity found on very few debut records.

 The singles from the LP, “For So Long” and “White” have garnered praise from many publications like I Guess I’m Floating, YVYNYL, One for the People, Gold Flake Paint, Under the Radar, Hearing Gold and many more.

 Consequence of Sound recently described Sister Crystals’ ability to “…enchant with smoky intimacy and wily psychedelic-pop, a curious yet captivating combo that lands them somewhere between Beach House’s romanticism and Tame Impala’s technicolor trances.”
 They went on to describe the track “White” as “…a gauzy and glimmering number that contracts and expands like a balloon patiently waiting to explode.”

 Sister Crystals LP is available on vinyl from Walk-In Records and digitally through Feeltrip Records.
 The LP is limited to 500 copies pressed on bone colored vinyl.

 Their debut LP is now available.
 ORDER THE LP HERE

-Several blogs have had many kind words about the first single, “For So Long”.
+Several blogs had many kind words about the first single, “For So Long”.
 Here are just a few

 Gold Flake Paint